 BY: Annielille Gavino

-I speak Tagalog, Hiligaynon, Kinaray-a, and even a little bit of Spanish, but I have not mastered any, as well as I have mastered the language of dance.
+I speak Tagalog, Hiligaynon, Kinaray-a, and even the languages of the West but I have not mastered any, as well as I have mastered the language of dance.
 Being Filipino native, I learned folk dances from various parts of the Archipelago.
 I learned the mountain dances of the Igorot from the North, the rural dances from the Central Islands, and the communal practices, rituals of the southern Maranoa people from the South.

 It was not until I became a mother that I became more than a dancer; I found my voice as a choreographer.
 Using dance as an impetus for dialogue, I started making dances as a way to communicate with my daughter, raising questions and creating conversations.
 Wanting to connect her to our lineage despite growing up in America urged me to make works that exhibit lineage and matriarchal societal freedom and empowerment.